- Banner Stands

 Wind and rain

-In winds exceeding 40km/h flags should be taken down.
-Remember that if it is windy at ground level it is much worse at the top of the flagstaff.
-Heavy rain will increase the weight of the flag which will cause unnecessary wear, especially in high winds.
+Remember that if it is windy at ground level it is much worse at the top of a tall flagpole.
+Heavy rain will increase the weight of the flag which can increase the rate of wear, especially in high winds.

-We use the dye-sublimation print process for many of our flags which means the dyes are “baked” into the flag’s fabric meaning the colours last a lot longer than flags printed using other methods.
+We use the dye-sublimation print process for our flags which means the dyes are “baked” into the flag’s fabric and the ink is colour-fast.
+This is a detail worth checking when choosing a flag.

 The dyes used in our manufacturing process are all tested for UV stability however things such as pollution, salt and direct sunlight can have adverse effects on colour vibrancy over time.